HardstuckGuild/GW2-Tooltips.js/docs/README.md

 			- `big`: Render a slightly larger icon.

-2. Optionally define one or more context(s) in a window-scoped object '`GW2TooltipsContext`'
+2. Optionally define one or more context(s) in a global-scoped object '`GW2TooltipsContext`'
 	```html
 	<script>
 	/* may be: PartialContext[] | PartialContext | undefined */